-3. Power Usage by Secondary Industry.-After 1930, every effort was made to keep pace with anticipated increases in demand by means of a progressive construction policy.
-The abundant and comparatively cheap supplies of electricity and other natural resources attracted to Tasmania a number of important secondary industries for which energy costs constitute a significant proportion of the total cost of production.
-Some of the more important organizations and their continuous power demands when plant is operating are as follows :-Electrolytic Zinc Company of Australiaia Newsprint Mills Ltd., 19,000 kW ; Australian Newsprint Mills Ltd., 19,000 kW ; Associated Pulp and Paper Mills Ltd., 14,500 kW ; Australian Commonwealth Carbide Company Ltd., 7,800 kW ; and Goliath Portland Cement Company Ltd., 1,800 kW.
+3. Power Usage by Secondary Industry.-The abundant and comparatively cheap supplies of electricity and other natural resources attracted to Tasmania a number of important secondary industries for which energy costs constitute a significant proportion of the total cost of production.
+Some of the more important organizations and their continuous power demands when plant is operating are as follows :-Electrolytic Zinc Company of Australasia Ltd., 75,000 kW at Risdon and 4,100 kW at Rosebery; Australian Aluminium Production Commission, 34,000 kW; Australian Newsprint Mills Ltd., 22,200 kW; Associated Pulp and Paper Mills Ltd., 14,900 kW; Australian Commonwealth Carbide Company Ltd., 7,800 kW; and Goliath Portland Cement Company Ltd., 3,330 kW.